 12.1 From time to time CHS may let homes as non-social tenancies once a home becomes vacant, in order to make good temporary use of stock where it is earmarked for disposal for asset management or other reasons.
-In such cases CHS will seek to charge the prevailing market rent (or social rent if required to comply with the Rent Standard as a result of previously being categorised as social rent homes), on a shorthold tenancy basis to maximise the available income for the period of the non-social letting.
+In such cases CHS will seek to charge the prevailing market rent (or social rent if required to comply with the Rent Standard as a result of previously being categorised as social rent homes), to maximise the available income for the period of the non-social letting.
+The use of shorthold tenancies will become unavailable after the Renters Rights Act 2025 is enacted (subject to consultation by the Social Housing Regulator).
+CHS will review the detail of the grounds for possession in the Act in assessing whether a periodic tenancy for such a non-social letting would be proportionate.